 - Commission-free trading

-- Easy to use — best app in Canada for beginner investors
+- Best app in Canada for beginner investors

 - Investment returns are variable — not guaranteed like a HISA or GIC